The dplyr::arrange() function is used to order the columns of the dataframe.

 adsl <- xportr_order(adsl, metadata, domain = "adsl")

-#> ── All variables in specification file are in dataset ──
+#> ── All variables in dataset are found in `metadata` ──

 #>